 Otsu Kazutaka top-scored as the side ended in eleventh place.
 This performance was repeated a year later with Badar Al-Alawi topping the goals charts.
 Kawin Nuanthat then became the fans' favourite forward for a couple of seasons.

-Natthaphon Yueayai led the way up front in 2023-24 before Khwanchai found his old touch in 2024-25, as the team completed a remarkable fifth consecutive ninth-place finish.
-He continued his scoring run the following season, first under Saksan Siripong and then Sakdinan Makmuang as Kamphaengphet finished one place above relegation.
+Khwanchai found his old scoring touch in 2024-25, as the team completed a remarkable fifth consecutive ninth-place finish.
+He continued his scoring run the following season, first under returning coaches Saksan and then Sakdinan, as Kamphaengphet finished one place above relegation.

 My visit

-The reason that Kamphaeng Phet was chosen was that an old journalist friend, Alan Parkhouse, who had been of great assistance when I covered cricket media duties at various tournaments in Thailand, was now living there.
+I try not to miss an opportunity to call in and see friends when Taew and I are travelling anywhere.
+On this occasion, Alan Parkhouse, an old journalist friend who had been of great assistance when I covered cricket media duties at various tournaments in Thailand, was now living there.
 Even better, he and his good lady, Phung, had got married a few days earlier.

-The historic park and area around the city shrine provided an immediate positive impression, as did the Chakangrao Central Stadium.
-It was positioned just over the road from the Ping River, offering a great location.
+The area around both that and the city shrine provided an immediate positive impression, as did a visit to the football stadium on the way to our hotel for the evening.
+Chakangrao Central Stadium was located just over the road from the Ping River, which I considered a perfect spot, near markets, and probably having the benefit of a breeze.

-Inside the arena, I was most impressed with how the original raised main stand had two large, covered extensions on either side of it, making it stand out from many other such provincial municipal venues that also have running tracks.
+Inside the arena, I liked how the original raised main stand had two large, covered extensions on either side of it, making it stand out from many other such provincial municipal venues that also have running tracks.

-Opposite stood an open, raised terrace, while an unusually large detached block occupied one corner, as was also the case when I visited Phitsanulok.
-That end of the venue had a High School behind it, providing an enclosed feel.
+Opposite stood an open, raised terrace, while an unusually large detached block occupied one corner, as was also the case when I visited Phitsanulok and Lopburi.
+The High School behind that end of the arena provided it with an enclosed feel.

-Happy with my photography and making a clip towards my YouTube video of the adventure, I rejoined my ever-obliging wife, Taew, for the short drive, which entailed crossing the river and finding the majestic Mango House Resort & Café, our refuge for the night.
+Happy with the photographs and videos I took, I rejoined my ever-obliging wife, Taew, for the short drive, which entailed crossing the river and finding the majestic Mango House Resort & Cafรฉ, our refuge for the night.

 A quality lunch and then catch up with food with Alan and Phung ensued before we caught up with them at their place the following morning, which will see their steakhouse open in a pleasant area near the golf course.
-Hopefully, a return was being planned by the ladies, which would include me seeing a football game!
+Hopefully, a return was being planned by the ladies, which would include me seeing a football game and having a round of golf!

 Sunday, 20 April 2025